robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 admin:x:0:0:Default non-root user:/home/cli/menu:/usr/sbin/cli
 ```

-The exploit code also copies the content of the `/etc/passwd` into the `test.html` page - so if you go to the `http://[emulator address]/test.html`, you should be able to see the content of `/etc/passwd` (note that, you couldn't do this via the web interface because it got blocked by the Javascript!).
+The exploit code also copies the content of the `/etc/passwd` into the `test.html` page - so if you went to the `http://[router address]/test.html`, you should be able to see the content of `/etc/passwd`

-{% hint style="warning" %}
-Because this emulator will be shared with other students, you may see different content inside `test.html` if the other students loaded a different content inside.
-However, the chances of this happening should be very low.
-If any issues, contact the Unit Coordinator.
-{% endhint %}
+If you would like to test this out yourself, you can run an emulation of the router, Instructions are below in the [Setup Your Emulation on Google Cloud](lab-9-iot-ci-and-cps.md#undefined) section (note.
+This is optional and not required to get the flag).

+### Question 1.
+Look at the exploit code to find the flag
-If you are interested, you can look at the code in the Python script `exploit.py`.
+Take a look at the code in the Python script `exploit.py`.

 It takes two arguments, the address of the emulation and the file on the router you want to look at.
+It then copies that file into a "Test.html" file.
-Of course, the script could be changed to insert a backdoor into the router and then gain access to the network that the router is connected to (but it is outside the scope of this unit).
+Note that the script could be changed to instead insert a backdoor into the router and then gain access to the network that the router is connected to (but that is outside the scope of this unit).

-If you would like to setup the emulation yourself and test it, I have included the instructions in the [Setup Your Emulation on Google Cloud](lab-9-iot-ci-and-cps.md#undefined) section.

-### Question 1.
-Exploit to find the flag

-The flag is `CITS1003{R0u73r5_5h4ll_B0w_70_7h3_H4ck3r5!}`.

-Flag: Run `exploit.py` and pass the argument `flag.txt`
+Flag: Inspect the exploit code carefully to find the flag or Run `exploit.py` and pass the argument `flag.txt` to reveal it.

 ## 2. Searching for Hard Coded Credentials